phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * NO Drugs

-Not sure what to say about that.
-I know that micro-dosing is a thing, but
+]I know that micro-dosing is a thing, but it's a game with your dopamin levels many people have lost.

 * Meditation